Freiner la chute - Oeuvre d'art public éphémèreJune 10, 2017 - November 30, 2018

 Production process of the work

-Inspired by the Arte Povera, Philippe Allard recovers and collects materials and objects from industrial production and diverts their original meaning by transposing them into a new context.
+Inspired by Arte Povera, Philippe Allard recovers and collects materials and objects from industrial production and diverts their original meaning by transposing them into a new context.

 The products are most often chosen for their formal properties and in particular for the optical potential, allowing shadow and light to act by accumulation and multiplication.
 The products become public monuments that confront passers-by with the significance of the global impact of their daily actions made visible by the mutation of the objects of consumption of their original foundation.
-By perverting the nature of recovered objects and materials, he seeks to extend their meaning in a system to which they were not destined, that of contemporary art.
+By perverting the nature of recovered objects and materials, he seeks to extend their meaning in a system to which they were not destined: contemporary art.

 Self-taught artist, Philippe Allard lives and works in Montreal.
 His works have been exhibited individually at Articule art center, Fonderie Darling and recently at the Confederation Center in Charlottetown.
 He has also participated in several group exhibitions, including the 5th Marrakesh Biennale, in March 2014 and the 31st International Symposium of Contemporary Art of Baie-Saint-Paul in August 2013.
 Having taken to heart the interventions in situ, he also realized several public artworks and private works.
 He was, with Justin Duchesneau, winner of the Place des Arts de Montréal contest in 2009 and recipient of the AGAC public art prize for their installation Courtepointe in 2014.
 He created four sculptural works as part of the architecture integration program (1%) since the summer of 2013 and is about to install two more for the 375th anniversary of the city of Montreal in 2017.